vmware-archive/wavefront-opentracing-bundle-java/README.md

 The Wavefront Java Tracing Agent includes:
 * The [Java OpenTracing SpecialAgent](https://github.com/opentracing-contrib/java-specialagent), which automatically instruments Java applications with traces.
-* The Wavefront OpenTracing Bundle that is implemented in this repository, which sends the tracing data to Wavefront for observability.
+* The Wavefront OpenTracing Bundle (implemented in this repository), which sends the tracing data to Wavefront.

 **Before you start implementing, let us make sure you are using the correct SDK!**